England pile more misery on Wales in Cardiff

 Farrell missed a third kick at goal before Wales brought on Dafydd Jenkins and Tommy Reffell, who they hoped would give them more success at the breakdown.

-Courtney Lawes came on to win his 97th England cap off - his first appearance since leading the July 2022 tour to Australia with concussion, neck, glute and calf injuries disrupting his season.
+Courtney Lawes came on to win his 97th England cap - his first appearance since leading the July 2022 tour to Australia with concussion, neck, glute and calf injuries disrupting his season.

 Lawes was involved as England attempted to close out the game with a defining try but Tipuric initially frustrated them with a turnover.